hphelion/documentation/cli.windows.2.containers-and-folders.md

 The `-sk` option is your API secret key, and the `-ak` option is your access key.

-For additional information on this command, see Travis' [Migrating your files with the Windows CLI](https://blog.hpcloud.com/migrating-your-files-windows-cli) blog post.
+For additional information on this command, see [Migrating your files with the Windows CLI](http://h30499.www3.hp.com/t5/Grounded-in-the-Cloud/Migrating-your-files-with-the-Windows-CLI/ba-p/6470822#.U20mfFf7Ex5) blog post.

 For a full description of the options available with the **Migrate-Drive** command, please see the [Migrate-Drive](/cli/windows/reference#Migrate-Drive) section of the [Windows CLI Reference](/cli/windows/reference) page.